 - Nancy Colbert, ASID, CID, NCIDQ; Design Partners, LLC

 - Donna Ralston-Latham, CID, FIFDA, ASID, NCIDQ, DRL Total Environments

 - Kay Sargent, SID, IIDA, CID, LEED AP, NCIDQ; HOK

 - Skip Sroka, ASID, NCIDQ; Sroka Designs, Inc.

 Transferring to NOVA

-Students who have an Associate of Arts (A.A.), bachelor's, master's or Ph.D. are typically not required to take the general educational college requirements (English, Math, etc.).
-However, they do need to have a transcript evaluation completed by the Admissions and Records Office.
-These students should request transcripts from former college registrars and have them sent directly to the registrar of the Loudoun Campus.
-Also, if a student wishes to transfer specific courses from another college, they will need to fill out a transcript evaluation request form and submit it with the transcirpt.
-After evaluation by Student Services, students will be able to view their transcripts and course progress online through NOVAConnect.
-Students with an Associate of Science may be required to take some further general education courses.
+If you have an Associate of Arts (A.A.), bachelor's, master's or Ph.D. you may not be required to take the general educational college requirements (English, Math, etc.).
+However, you will need to have a transcript evaluation completed by the Admissions and Records Office.
+You should request transcripts from former college registrars and have them sent directly to the registrar of the Loudoun Campus.
+If you wish to transfer specific courses from another college, you will need to fill out a transcript evaluation request form and submit it with the transcript.
+After evaluation by Student Services, you will be able to view your transcripts and course progress online through myNOVA.
+If you have an Associate of Science degree, you may be required to take some further general education courses.